With 5 weeks until election day, candidates for Ward 1 state their case

 Graziano's volunteer work as the co-president of the Edgewood Highland PTO and Cranston East Little League has made her aware of the experiences of families with children in extracurricular activities in the city.

-Moretti also said he would advocate for teachers and administrators who create safe and nurturing environments for their students, often at their own expense.
+Moretti wants to continue advocating for teachers and administrators who create safe and nurturing environments for their students, often at their own expense.
 He also understands the vital role that youth organizations in Ward 1 play in developing children and preparing them for future challenges.

 “I will always advocate and be a champion for our teachers.
 They were the backbone for me growing up in Cranston,” he said.